chorman0773/SNES-OS/README.md

 # SNES-OS
 High level Linux-like OS Running on a SNES.
 The OS is intended to be used with a custom cart with the bios and other requirements.
 The exact requirements are not known at this time.
+Minor Modifications to the SNES Hardware may be necessary.

 Copyright (C) 2018  Connor Horman